0.875 As A Fraction

 Before we dive into the conversion of 0.875, let's establish a strong foundation in the concepts of decimals and fractions.

 • Fractions: Fractions represent parts of a whole number as a ratio of two integers: a numerator (top number) and a denominator (bottom number).
 The denominator indicates the total number of equal parts the whole is divided into, and the numerator indicates how many of those parts are being considered.
-For example, ½ represents one out of two equal parts.
+As an example, ½ represents one out of two equal parts.

 The beauty of decimals and fractions is their interchangeability.
 Any decimal can be expressed as a fraction, and vice versa.
 This interconversion is incredibly useful in various mathematical operations and real-world applications.